keesiemeijer/php-basics-tutorial/README.md

 ## Arrays
 Arrays are variables that allow us to store more than one value in a single variable.
 It takes any number of comma-separated `key` => `value` pairs as arguments.
 Let me explain what this means.

-This is an array with 3 values (dogs, cats and )
+This is an array with 3 values ( dog, cat and rabbit )

 ```
 $animals = array( 'dog', 'cat', 'Rabbit' );